 Our Instagram account features photos and short video clips from schools, classrooms and events throughout our district with brief descriptions of the content.
 Visit our Instagram and if you like what you see you can 'follow us' to receive all of our posts.

-Throughout the school year Superintendent Dick Cvitanich and our Communications team put together a News & Notes feature with stories and photos of news items that recently took place throughout our district.
+Throughout the school year Superintendent Dick Cvitanich and our Communications team put together a Spotlight on Success newsletter with stories and photos of news items that recently took place throughout our district.
 This is a great way to get a peek into all the great events and activities going on in the schools.
-Take a peek at our News & Notes page!
+Take a peek at our most recent edition of Spotlight on Success!

 Friends of the OSD

 Once a month we send out our Friends of the OSD email to our email list.
 This is a monthly recap of news and events that took place throughout the District.
-This is a combination of materials from our Friday Updates, Facebook posts, as well as news fresh off the press!
+This is a combination of materials from our Spotlight on Success newsletter, social media posts, as well as news fresh off the press!

 Communications & Community Relations